 Logos® Bible Software.
 Every student is provided a license to use Logos® Bible Software.
 Students purchase this software through four \$80 course fees spread across an orientation course and three Bible courses.
-After making the fourth payment, students are given the license permanently, which provides them with a library of 170 digital books and software tools they can use as they fulfill their calling.
+After making the fourth payment, students are given the license permanently, which provides them with a library of 250 digital books and software tools they can use as they fulfill their calling.
 Logos® Bible Software serves as either the only course resource or as a major resource in freshman and sophomore Bible courses, as well as in later, more advanced courses.
 The software can be used on a computer, tablet, or smartphone.
 It does not run on Chromebooks except through the more limited Biblia.com website (https://biblia.com).

 Perlego Digital Library.
 Each student is also provided a license to the Perlego digital library.
-Perlego gives students access to nearly 1,000,000 digital volumes anywhere and anytime, including many textbooks required for courses at DCC.
+Perlego gives students access to over one million digital volumes anywhere and anytime, including over one-third of all required textbooks for courses at DCC.
 Students should verify that a required course text is not in Perlego before purchasing it.
 Each year, the \$125 Library and Course Resource fee covers this license for registered students.